Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Who will be interested in the data and needs access?
 - Any visualization requirements?

+### Delivery process
+- Have ticket with requirements.
+Potentially detailed with:
+    - List of fields
+    - Mock-up of dashboard
+- Regular check-ins during the incremental build
+- Check-in prior to final delivery to ensure required impact is delivered.
+Always close the BI cycle.

 ### Dashboard checklist
 - Good design:
     - Test for the use case – is the sizing correct?